- About AWI

-There are no special requirements to take this course.
-All of the necessary materials, supplies, and technology needed for the Institute, including the assessments, will be provided onsite.
+Attendees are required to bring a laptop to the Training Institute for the Report Writing Exercise.
+All other necessary materials, supplies, and technology needed for the Institute, including the assessments, will be provided onsite.

 Each institute is staffed with faculty who are recognized experts in their fields, have completed the Institute Training, passed the assessment tests and hold the designation of Association of Workplace Investigators Certificate Holder (AWI-CH).

 For more information about the faculty and their qualifications, please visit each individual Institute page listed above.